andrew/ultimate-awesome/README.md

 - [resources](https://github.com/steeelydan/resources) - A subjective list of web development & software engineering resources.
 - [tech-books-list](https://github.com/stefruseva88/tech-books-list) - Awesome list of tech books with links and notes.
 - [awesome-care-streaming](https://github.com/streamyourcare/awesome-care-streaming) - A collection of awesome accessibility tools and websites for livestreamers with disabilities.
-- [awesome-foss](https://github.com/subnetmasked/awesome-foss) - A list of useful, free (as in freedom) and open-source software.
 - [awesome-management-of-ai](https://github.com/suchow/awesome-management-of-ai) - A curated list of resources on the management of AI.
 - [awesome-wordlist](https://github.com/sudo-self/awesome-wordlist) - A curated list of wordlists .
 - [awesome-starcraft2](https://github.com/Sulstice/awesome-starcraft2) - A repository for all starcraft 2 resources!.